18F/18f.gsa.gov/_posts/2022-08-11-senior-executives-pt3.md

   - stakeholder management
   - modern practices
   - agile
-excerpt: "Major technology decisions are driven by deadlines.
-They can force you to make long-term decisions without much certainty they’ll be successful.
-In the grand scheme, it doesn’t take much time to seek understanding and be confident in these decisions.
-This is part three in a series on how senior executives and tech teams can be better allies."
+excerpt: "Deadlines often force executives to make long-term decisions about technology without certainty it’ll be successful.
+Modern software development strategies help reduce this risk by leveraging a product team to incrementally test software upfront.
+This is part three in a series on how senior executive and tech teams can be better allies."
 ---
 _This series examines how teams need to work closer with senior executives as allies. ([see part 1]({{site.baseurl}}/2022/07/20/senior-executives-pt1/))_